 Discover a whole organic world from EU

-Organicity 2019 – 2021 contributes to increase competitiveness and consumption of EU organic products as well as their market share in target third countries, as USA and selected South East Asian countries: Singapore, Indonesia, Vietnam and Thailand.
+Organicity 2019 – 2021 contributes to increasing competitiveness and consumption of EU organic products as well as their market share in target third countries, as the USA and selected Southeast Asian countries: Singapore, Indonesia, Vietnam, and Thailand.

 The project aims at:

 - promoting the high quality of European organic food products

 - increasing global awareness on organic products